2007 Chinese export recalls: Wilbur-Ellis

 In April 2007, animal feed provider Wilbur-Ellis Company issued a recall of rice protein it supplies to pet food companies because it may contain melamine.
 The rice protein was imported from Binzhou Futian Biology Technology Co.
 Ltd. in China, a company spokesman said.

 Toys

 RC2 Corp

-In June 2007, toy firm RC2 Corp recalled several of its Thomas & Friends wooden train sets because of the level of lead in the paint its Chinese contractor had used.
+In June 2007, toy firm RC2 Corp recalled several of its Thomas & Friends Wooden Railway wooden train sets because of the level of lead in the paint its Chinese contractor had used.

 In December 2007, the company recalled all of its The First Years 3-in-1 Flush and Sounds Potty Seats because a Chinese contractor had used orange paint that contained excessive levels of lead on the decorative plaques inserted into the back of the potty seat.

 Mattel

 In August 2007, millions of Chinese exported toys made by Mattel were recalled due to overdoses of lead paint.
 Such products include dolls, action figures, diecast cars, and Fisher Price products.